 As you can see, tears are invaluable for clear vision, protecting your eyes, flushing out irritants, and soothing emotions.

-If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact Ray D. Williams, OD at Regional Eye Center in Americus today.
+If you feel that your eyes are not as comfortable or your vision is not as clear as usual, contact our team of eye doctors at Regional Eye Center in Americus today.